 12. Visit Orchid Island

-Located 64km off the southeastern coast, this lush, volcanic island offers hiking, swimming, diving, and amazing hot springs.
-Here you’ll also find underground houses, built to avoid the numerous typhoons that ravage the region.
-The island is home to only 5,000 people.
-Flights from Taipei take just over an hour and cost 2,900 NT$ ($100 USD).
+Located 64 kilometers (40 miles) off the southeastern coast, this lush, volcanic island offers hiking, swimming, diving, and amazing hot springs.
+There are also underground houses here, built to avoid the numerous typhoons that ravage the region.
+The island is home to only 5,000 people too.
+Visit the Lanyu Flying Fish Cultural Museum to learn about local culture.
+Flights from Taipei take just over an hour and cost around 4,500 TWD.

 13. Hike Wuling Peak